 The third main factor when determining which type of screw to purchase is the drywall screw gauge.

 Gauge is a fancy word that simply refers to the diameter of the sheetrock screw.

 For the majority of applications, #6 or #8 drywall screws are going to be used.
 It’s important to keep in mind that, unlike some other construction materials, drywall screws get thicker when the numbers get higher.
 Therefore, a #8 drywall screw is thicker than a #6.

 - 0.164 inches for #8 screws

 Different gauges are used for different-sized studs.
-In the case of drywall screws though, it should be fine to use either #6 or #8 screws in most applications.
+In the case of drywall screws, it should be fine to use either #6 or #8 screws in most applications.

-When looking to purchase sheetrock screws, the gauge is often listed as a number after the screw length.
-For instance, a 1 ¼-inch screw with a #8 gauge might be listed as “1 ¼-inch x 8.”
+When purchasing sheetrock screws at your local home improvement store, the gauge is often listed as a number after the screw length.
+For instance, a 1 ¼-inch screws and #8 gauge items are listed as “1 ¼-inch x 8.”